 What you do today determines the type of organization you can become tomorrow.

 It may appear like you’re creating progress with each problem you solve and each decision you make, but each of those decisions narrows down the things your brand can be in the future.
-Without a vision that points to the direction of progress that you want and connects those decisions to that desired future, those decisions can take you off your intended path and make it difficult, if not impossible to get back on track.
+Without a vision that points to the direction of progress that you want and connects your decisions to that desired future, the decisions you make can take you off your intended path and make it difficult, if not impossible to get back on track.

 Having a vision is especially important in the current environment where executive tenure can be short.
 Having a long-term vision ensures that a slew of executives doesn’t constantly try and change the direction of the company and create tension among employees and confusion among customers.